Join us on November 14, 2024 at 10 am WAT (UTC+1) // 11am CAT // 12pm EAT for our webinar session featuring Euan Adie, the CEO of Overton.

 Overton is the world’s largest searchable index of policy documents, guidelines, think tank publications and working papers.

-Euan will be speaking on the topic: Enhancing the Policy Impact of African Research: Strategies for Visibility and Influence through Overton
+Euan spoke on the topic: Enhancing the Policy Impact of African Research: Strategies for Visibility and Influence through Overton.

-In this webinar, African researchers will learn how to make their research more visible to policymakers and track its impact using Overton.
-They’ll also get tips on engaging with policymakers and see examples of how African research has influenced policy decisions.
+African researchers and other attendees learned how to make their research more visible to policymakers and track its impact using Overton.
+They also got tips on engaging with policymakers and saw examples of how African research has influenced policy decisions.

 Watch the recording